PeterBassett/Raytracer/README.md

 Improvements To Come.

 I need to get mesh instancing working correctly.
-At the moment rotation throws off various things, e.g. shadowing.
+Now that I have the ObjectSpacePrimitive base class this should fall into place relatively simply.

-Change the Traceable interface.
-The main intersection routine should return all intersections with the object, not just the first.
+I will eventually change the Traceable interface so that the main intersection routine returns all intersections with the object, not just the first.
-With this we can implement CSG against arbitrary traceable implementations.
+With this I can implement CSG against arbitrary traceable implementations.

 Examples
 * Refraction needs some work in this one